naipotato/UniTube/README.md

 thanks to [@davidmind](https://github.com/davidmind)) to code contributions.

 If you want to contribute to the code, just document all your changes, and try to follow the... default code style for C#?
-But trying to not use expressions bodies for methods or properties, except if it's redundant, always use braces, even for `if` blocks with only one line of code, and use a soft 80 character line limit.
+But trying to use a soft 80 character line limit.

 ## License